pmorissette/bt/docs/source/examples-nb.rst

     # a rolling mean is a moving average, right?
     sma = data.rolling(50).mean()

-It's always a good idea to plot your data to make sure it looks ok.
-So let's see how the data + sma plot looks like.
+It’s always a good idea to plot your data to make sure it looks ok.
+So let’s see how the data + sma plot looks like.

 .. code:: ipython3